cbarkinozer/Java/Spring/Spring.md

 }
 ```

-@**Lob**: Lob stands for large object.
+**@Lob**: Lob stands for large object.
 Used with byte large objects and char large objects.

 ```java
 @Entity